 Pacilio joined Nebraska after a stellar high school career.
 At Colleyville Heritage, Pacilio was a state qualifier and earned all-state honors.
 Pacilio was named swimmer of the year at the 2014 Texas District 7-5A Championships, after leading her team to a district title.
 At the meet, Pacilio captured individual victories in the 200-yard individual medley, 100-yard breaststroke and was a member of the first-place 200-yard medley relay and 400-yard freestyle relay teams.
 Pacilio also swam for the North Texas Nadadores.
 She was a qualifier for the Winter Junior Nationals.
 Pacilio was also strong in the classroom, earning USA Swimming Scholastic All-America honors.

 The daughter of Nancy and Bill Pacilio, Bridget was born March 17, 1997, in Arlington, Texas.
 She has an older sister, Rachel.
 A child, youth and family studies major, Bridget is a two-time Big Ten Distinguished Scholar and Academic All-Big Ten selection.
-She is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
-She was also a member of the Tom Osborne Citizenship Team in 2016, 2017 and 2018.
+She is a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+She was also a four-time member of the Tom Osborne Citizenship Team.
 She chose Nebraska over TCU and Arkansas.